Along U.S. Borders

 The United States Border Patrol is the mobile, uniformed law enforcement arm of U.S. Customs and Border Protection within the Department of Homeland Security responsible for securing U.S. borders between ports of entry.
 The Border Patrol was officially established on May 28, 1924 by an act of Congress passed in response to increasing illegal immigration.

 One of the most important activities of a Border Patrol agent is line watch.
-This involves the detection, prevention and apprehension of terrorists, undocumented aliens and smugglers of aliens at or near the land border by maintaining surveillance from a covert position, following up leads, responding to electronic sensor television systems, aircraft sightings, and interpreting and following tracks, marks and other physical evidence.
+This involves the detection, prevention and apprehension of terrorists, undocumented individuals and human smugglers at or near the land border by maintaining surveillance from a covert position, following up leads, responding to electronic sensor television systems, aircraft sightings, and interpreting and following tracks, marks and other physical evidence.
 Some of the major activities are traffic check, traffic observation, city patrol, transportation check, administrative, intelligence, and anti-smuggling activities.

 As one of the most rigorous and demanding law enforcement training programs in the country, U.S. Border Patrol training has become the envy of the federal law enforcement community.
 All newly hired Border Patrol Agent Trainees are required to complete a 117-day basic training program which includes instruction in Law, Operations, Spanish, Driver Training, Physical Techniques, and Firearms.
 Scenario-Based Training plays a significant role in the trainees' development as it allows them to apply the theoretical information in life like situations.
 The U.S. Border Patrol Academy is located in Artesia, NM.
 While in training, all trainees receive full pay and benefits.